-Wdowinski and a colleague from Florida International University analyzed data from quakes magnitude-6 and above in Taiwan and Haiti and found a strong temporal relationship between the two natural hazards, where large earthquakes occurred within four years after a very wet tropical cyclone season.
+Wdowinski and a colleague from Florida International University analyzed data from quakes magnitude-6 and above in Taiwan and Haiti.
+They found a strong temporal relationship between the two natural hazards.
+Large earthquakes occurred within four years after a very wet tropical cyclone season.

 The 2010 M-7 earthquake in Haiti occurred in the mountainous region one-and-a-half years after two hurricanes and two tropical storms drenched the island nation within 25 days.

 The researchers suggest that rain-induced landslides and excess rain carries eroded material downstream.
 As a result the surface load above the fault is lessened.
 Wdowinski said:

 The reduced load unclamp the faults, which can promote an earthquake.

 Fractures in Earth’s bedrock from the movement of tectonic plates, known as faults, build up stress as they attempt to slide past each other, periodically releasing the stress in the form of an earthquake.

 According to the scientists, this earthquake-triggering mechanism is only viable on inclined faults, where the rupture by these faults has a significant vertical movement.